The exhibition is the largest retrospective of the brand ever held in the UK, staged in the museum’s renovated Sainsbury gallery.

 The V&A’s 2015 blockbuster Alexander McQueen: Savage Beauty currently holds the record for the most visited exhibition, with 493,043 people seeing it during its 21-week run.

-BOOK a night stay now at Mercure London Kensington and stay just moments away from the V&A.Book Now
+Make your reservation now for Mercure London Kensington and stay just moments away from the V&A.Book Now